There are five different parts to permission management in Graylog:

 Both LDAP and Active Directory now support the synchronization of teams.
 Because teams are only available in Graylog Operations, the Open Source product no longer has Group Mapping.

 In Operations, Graylog will synchronize chosen LDAP/AD groups to teams when an authentication service is activated.
 Graylog will then keep the team members up to date as they log into the system.

-Teams created in this way cannot be manually managed in Graylog, they have to be managed in the original identity provider.
+Teams created this way cannot be manually managed in Graylog.
+They have to be managed in the original identity provider.
 This means you cannot add or remove members from the team, but you can (and should) configure the roles the team brings with it.

 The User section shows a list of existing users including additional information that is useful to get a quick overview.

 There is a new user view screen, that was not present in earlier versions.
 It shows basic profile information, the assigned roles, team membership for this user, and the “entities” that the user has been granted access to.
 Entities are things like Streams, Saved Searches, Dashboards, Alert Definitions, and Notifications.